vacharich1/HardwareTemp/README.md

 ### Arduino
 An arduino sketch is included to display all the HardwareTemp infos on a 16*2 lcd screen.

-Just upload the sketch to the arduino, connect it to the computer and select the COM port in the HardwareTemp settings.
+Just upload the sketch to the arduino in the "Gateway" folder, connect it to the computer and select the COM port in the HardwareTemp settings.